civictechindex/CTI-website-frontend/CONTRIBUTING.md

 Tip: If you simply type `git push` instead, the command will fail, but it will also print out the full command above for an easy copy-paste.

+Note: If this is your first time pushing after setting up two factor authentication, you may receive an authentication error and need to type in your github credentials.
+If you are using the command line to push and the credentials you typed in failed, [follow this link](https://medium.com/@ginnyfahs/github-error-authentication-failed-from-command-line-3a545bfd0ca8) to see how to create a personal access token to use as the password for your credentials.

 Now create a new pull request to ask for your updates to be incorporated into the live web site.
 Go to <https://github.com/civictechindex/CTI-website-frontend/pulls> and click on "New pull request".
 Please rename your pull request something descriptive, e.g., "Build a project card".